NAACP Image Award for Outstanding Motion Picture

 This article lists the winners and nominees for the NAACP Image Award for Outstanding Motion Picture, awarded by the U.S.-based National Association for the Advancement of Colored People (NAACP).
 This award has been given since 1972 and as of 2017, only two of the winning films have also won the Academy Award for Best Picture: Crash and 12 Years a Slave.

+To date, The Color Purple (2023) holds the record of the most nominations and wins for a Motion Picture, with 16 nominations and 11 wins.

 Nominees and winners

 Winners are listed first and highlighted in bold.
 Year refers to year of ceremony, not year of release.